thalesday/thalesday-web/src/pages/blog/2021-06-05-when-will-the-arctic-sea-ice-melt.md

 ![](/img/191788255_162650179149111_5356164308051694633_n.jpg)

-The winner of this years olive tree with a guess of 2042 graciously hands it over to another audience member who really wanted it for his thrift shop.
+The winner of this years olive tree with a guess of 2042 graciously hands it over to another audience member who really wanted it to grace his nearby thrift shop.

 ![](/img/image00005-3-.jpeg)

 Trust saved us a lot of paper.

 # Why an olive tree?